-Simply press the Independent Brake Function button and your loco will come to a stop at a much short distance than if you were to bring the loco to a stop by reducing the speed throttle.Press the function button to release the brake and your loco will move off again.
+Simply press the Independent Brake Function button and your locomotive will come to a stop at a much short distance than if you were to bring the loco to a stop by reducing the speed throttle.Press the function button to release the brake and your loco will move off again or remain stationary.

-When your locomotive begins to move you will hear the sounds of brakes releasing with random speed activated wheel squeal, rail noises and other sounds.
+As your locomotive begins to move off you will hear the sounds of brakes releasing with random speed activated wheel squeal, rail noises and other sounds.
 Some of these sounds are random or speed sensitive that will turn on/off automatically depending on your take off speed.
 When the locomotive comes to a stop you will hear the squeal of the brakes, air releases and then the compressor will cut in automatically to fill the reservoirs with air until full and will cut out.
-F28 allows you to disable and enable these sounds.

 - Random Start-up sequences.